jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/novelty-search/novelty search.rst

 It is important to realize that using a fitness function to solve problems was in fact a *choice*.
-While it is very often a good and sensible choice, in the case of a highly deceptive problem it may be best to re-evaluate the assumption that using fitness to guide search was a good idea.
+While it is very often a good and sensible choice, in the case of a highly deceptive problem it may be best to re-evaluate the assumption that using fitness to guide the search was a good idea.

     "The best way to solve any problem is to remove its cause."